-Council's cemeteries are situated in some of the Tweed’s most beautiful locations, providing peaceful and respectful surrounds.
+Council's cemeteries provide peaceful and respectful surrounds in some of the Tweed’s most beautiful locations.

-We offer a full list of high quality and cost effective services, whether you are planning ahead for your own funeral or farewelling a loved one.
+We offer a full list of high quality and cost effective services, whether you're planning ahead for your own funeral or farewelling a loved one.

 Postal address: PO Box 816, Murwillumbah NSW 2484

-Main office: Appointments are essential for all enquiries.
-The office is located at 813-871 Tweed Valley Cemetery on Eviron Road, Eviron.
-Please see the Tweed Valley Cemetery Map(PDF, 280KB) for directions.
+Main office: The office is located at 813-871 Tweed Valley Cemetery on Eviron Road, Eviron, see Tweed Valley Cemetery Map(PDF, 280KB).
+Appointments are essential for all enquiries.

-Cemetery opening hours for visiting grave sites: Vehicle access to the Tweed Valley Cemetery parking area is available from 6am to 7pm from the Eastern entrance seven days a week.
-The Western entrance will be closed at 4pm Monday to Friday and will remain closed on weekends and public holidays.
+Cemetery opening hours for visiting grave sites: Vehicle access to the Tweed Valley Cemetery parking area is available from 6am to 7pm from the Eastern entrance 7 days a week.
+The Western entrance closes at 4pm Monday to Friday and is closed on weekends and public holidays.

-Pedestrian access available at all times from the Eastern entrance.
+Pedestrian access is available at all times from the Eastern entrance.

-As Council’s objective is to protect public health, no area can be used for private burials unless written permission of Council has been obtained.
-See Council's Cemeteries and Private Burial policy(PDF, 60KB) .
+As Council’s duty is to protect public health, no area can be used for private burials unless written permission of Council has been obtained.
+See Council's Cemeteries and Private Burial policy(PDF, 60KB).

-An application is therefore required to be made in writing, accompanied by a site plan and the current adopted fee.
-No application shall be considered should the subject land parcel be less than 5 hectares.
+An application should be made in writing, accompanied by a site plan and the current fee.
+Applications are not considered if the land parcel is less than 5 hectares.

-Note: Any application for the establishment of a private cemetery will be the subject of a development application and enquiries should be directed to Council’s Development Assessment Unit on 02 6670 2400.
+Note: Applications to establish a private cemetery may need a development application, contact Council’s Development Assessment Unit on 02 6670 2400.